zetsin/register-demo/NewREADME.md

 Solutions need to be provided as a bunch of files.
 For this task you may want to use some build tools, so we are expecting source code from you but not the minified output because the **code quality** is also important for us.

+Also we want to see how you use **Unit tests**.
+So please include Unit tests where they are meaningful for you.

 We wish you best of luck and hope you will have a nice time while solving this task!

 ## Make a registration form